 Simply put, this cake is perfection from top to bottom.

 Why Is it Called Coffee Cake?

-Just in case you’re expecting this cake to taste like coffee, let me just clear things up a bit.
+Just in case you expect this cake to taste like coffee, let me clear things up a bit.
 Coffee cakes do NOT contain coffee.
 (Unless they’re coffee-flavored, that is!)

-A coffee cake has 2 layers: butter cake at the bottom and a crumbly streusel on top.
-It’s usually flavored with fruit or berries.
+A coffee cake has 2 layers: butter cake at the bottom and crumbly streusel on top.
+It’s usually flavored with fruit or berries — not coffee.

 How to Make Apple Coffee Cake

 Preheat your oven to 350 degrees Fahrenheit.
 Grease your 8-inch square baking dish with non-stick spray and dust it with flour.

 If you have parchment paper, better.
 Line the bottom and sides of the baking dish, leaving some overhang on the sides for “handles.”

 Beat together butter and brown sugar until light and fluffy.
 Be sure to use softened butter to avoid lumps.